Biswa96/TraceEvent/README.md

 ### Start a session

 Run this command as administrator: `TraceEvent.exe start <Session Name> <Event Provider GUID>`.
 Always use an unique session name otherwise this will show error.
 Event provider GUIDs can be found from this Powershell cmdlet: `Get-EtwTraceProvider`.
 Also the [TraceLog tool][3] from Windows Driver Kit provides a list of those GUIDs and the required command: `tracelog -enumguid`. **Always use curly brackets** to specify GUID strings.
-Find more GUID in [Event Providers list](Event_Providers.md).
+Find more GUIDs in [**Event Providers list**](Event_Providers.md).
 For example: `TraceEvent.exe start MyTrace {12345678-1234-1234-1234-123457890ABCD}`

 ### Log events from a session